tenthirtyone/dynamic-zerodev/README.md

 Dynamic relies on v4 of the ZeroDev SDK [docs](https://docs-v4.zerodev.app/)

 We let Dynamic initialize the ZeroDev ECDSAProvider and then use the provider to interact directly with the recovery functions

+The Event emission for OwnerChanged in Etherscan incorrectly identifies the params as (address oldOwner, address newOwner, address sender).
+The correct params are (address kernel, address oldOwner, address sender).